 - who have 1-4 years of confinement time remaining

-- who are focuses on resolving sentencing and re-entry concerns
+- who are focused on resolving sentencing and re-entry concerns

 LAIP applications, as well as a copy of the LAIP Desk Book, are available on EdNet and in the law libraries at medium and maximum security institutions.
 Inmates requesting our assistance are encouraged to start with the LAIP Desk Book.
 After reviewing these materials, complete and return an application form to our office at the address on the form.
 The application can be found in Chapter 12 of the LAIP Desk Book.

 Once LAIP receives an application, an intake specialist reviews the application, along with any materials provided with the application, and on-line court records where available, to determine what, if anything, our program can do to assist.
 If the LAIP intake specialist does not have enough information at this point, he or she will contact the inmate by phone or in person to discuss the case in more detail.

 If the intake specialist believes that an inmate's concern is appropriate for referral to LAIP for more in-depth student assistance, the inmate's name will be placed on a wait list.
 Due to the large size of the wait lists and the limited availability of law students, it can take up to a year for an inmate who has been referred to meet with a law student.

 Please be aware that LAIP does not provide assistance to individuals in the following situations: